Medical Billing & Coding Schools

 Oakton Community College’s AAS in health information technology is just one of the many training options at public community and technical colleges.
 Oakton describes its HIT program as an intersection of the medical, computer technology, and information management disciplines.

-This AAS degree comprises 61 to 67 credits, including courses such as Medical Terminology; Pharmacology for Health Record Documentation; Fundamentals of Health Information Management; CPT coding; healthcare statistics and registries; electronic health record and applications; healthcare management and law for health information management; and quality improvement and assessment in healthcare.
+This AAS degree comprises 61 to 67 credits, including courses such as medical terminology, pharmacology for Health Record Documentation, fundamentals of Health Information Management, CPT coding, healthcare statistics and registries, electronic health records and applications, healthcare management and law for health information management, and quality improvement and assessment in healthcare.

 OCC also offers a 16-unit medical coding and billing certificate.